 Recent research by the American Veterinary Medical Association and the American Animal Hospital Association found that pets on wellness plans visit the vet more often, getting better care as a consequence.
 The research also showed that clients appreciate how wellness plans spell out the cost of services ahead of time — avoiding surprises — and that wellness clients are more diligent than non-wellness clients about booking required veterinary services.

-In our last post, we explored whether it’s realistic to launch a wellness plan on your own and to self-manage it without outside assistance.
+We recently discussed whether it’s realistic to launch and manage a wellness plan program without outside assistance.
 Read that post here if you missed it.

 Do Practice Management Solutions Offer Wellness?